 What can you contribute to through your product or service that will provide an extra incentive for your customers to say “yes”.
 Which causes does your target market care about?

 When you’re making an offer, show the social proof that your offer works through testimonials or other credibility boosting things like awards or affiliations.
 For example, when promoting my book PATHFINDING: HOW TO FIND YOUR INSPIRED PATH & PURPOSE, I include a testimonial from a fan as social proof that the book is worth buying.

 Wherever you can, try to get testimonials or social proof that your product or service actually works.
 This is yet another quality that makes your offer irresistible.
 Because if others have gotten results, they should be able to too!

 Bringing it All Together

-Here’s an example of an offer that incorporates all of the different elements from Digital Marketer.
-Remember to use compelling imagery with your offer to connect to the emotion that your customer is desiring!
+Here’s an example of our FEM Female Entrepreneur Mastery program offer that incorporates all of the different elements.
+Remember to use compelling imagery with your offer when promoting it in order to connect to the emotion that your customer is desiring!

 I hope you’ve found this information super helpful and it enables you to go and create your irresistible offers.

 If you enjoyed this article, you might also like: